nippur72/Saltarelle.AngularJS/README.md

 ## Getting started

-To start using the library in your C# project (Visual Studio assumed) do the following steps:
+To start using the library (Visual Studio assumed) do the following steps:

-- add a reference to `Saltarelle.AngularJS.dll` (contained in this repo) in your C#-Saltarelle project.
-- put the file `Saltarelle.AngularJS.js` (contained in this repo) in your website script folder, and

-as long as `angular.js` and it related files.
+- have a Visual Studio solution containing a C# project and a Website project
+- open package manager console, choose C# project and install Saltarelle with:
+- `install-package Saltarelle.Compiler`
+- `install-package Saltarelle.Runtime`
+- `install-package Saltarelle.Web`
+- then install this repo with: `install-package Saltarelle.Angular.Cs`
+- from package manager console switch to Website project and type: `install-package Saltarelle.Angular.Web`
-- Put a `<script>` reference to `Saltarelle.AngularJS.js` in your HTML page, just after the `mscorlib.js` reference.
+- in your HTML files put references to `angular.js`, `mscorlib.js` and `Saltarelle.AngularJS.js`

 Differently from Javascript, the Angular application needs to be called explicitly, that is, you have to call the method that contains the app initialization.
 For example if you have defined a static method called `Main()`,